 Risks and Concerns in Using CBD Oil in Cats

 Since there really isn't any research that has been done supporting the safe use of CBD in cats, there is a lot still unknown.
 Whether or not there are side effects, especially with long-term use, the efficacy for use in supporting a variety of bodily systems, contraindications with medications, and administration amounts for specific uses in cats still need to be studied.

-In addition to the lack of research and legality, another concern with CBD oil is finding a consistent plant source.
-Manufacturers are working to produce products that contain consistent levels of CBD so consumers should look for a company with strict quality control departments to ensure products meet label claims once research has been done on cats.
+In addition to the lack of research, another concern with CBD oil is finding a consistent and pure source.
+There is almost no regulation over the manufacture of CBD so widely-available products may contain little to no active ingredient and/or be contaminated with potentially harmful substances.
+Consumers should talk to their veterinarian and look for a company with strict quality control measure to ensure products meet label claims before giving CBD to their cats.

 Hilderbrand, R L. Hemp & Cannabidiol: What is a Medicine?.
 Missouri Medicine vol. 115,4 (2018): 306-309

 Deabold, Kelly A. et al. Single-Dose Pharmacokinetics And Preliminary Safety Assessment With Use Of CBD-Rich Hemp Nutraceutical In Healthy Dogs And Cats.
 Animals, vol 9, no. 10, 2019, p.
 832. MDPI AG, doi:10.3390/ani9100832

 FDA Warns Companies Illegally Selling CBD Products.
 American Veterinary Medical Association, 2020